Terragrunt allows you to use built-in functions anywhere in terragrunt.hcl

 code from the modules

-repo into a temporary folder and run terraform
+repo into a temporary folder and run tofu

 in that temporary folder.
 Note also that there is an extra_arguments